Zrizvi28/Cross-Cohort-Allergy-Biomarkers/README.md

 ## Methods

 * Quality control: detection p-value filtering, funnorm normalization, probe filtering, PCA-based covariate screening (chip, array position, sex, scan date, allergy status) with sex-linked probes removed before re-testing
-* Sample identity verification: SNP-fingerprint correlation used to confirm a declared technical replicate and to check all samples for mislabeling
+* Sample identity verification: SNP-fingerprint correlation used to check all samples for mislabeling
 * Differential methylation: limma-family testing plus bumphunter regional analysis, with permutation-based FWER correction matched across both cohorts (same permutation count used in each)
 * Systematic genome-wide concordance scan: every bumphunter region in the infant cohort checked against every region in the adolescent cohort to see how many other loci show the same cross-cohort, direction-matched pattern, and where ISG15 ranks among them
-* Cross-omics ranking: candidates with methylation evidence checked against independent RNA-seq differential expression for supporting or contradicting evidence
+* Cross-omics ranking: candidates with methylation evidence checked against independent RNA-seq differential expression
-* Specificity control: the identical pipeline re-run on a 14-gene panel of unrelated interferon-response genes (380 probes total) as a negative control
+* Specificity control: the identical pipeline re-run on a 14-gene panel of unrelated interferon-response genes (380 probes total) as a negative control to see if ISG15 is just part of general inflammation or a promising signal
 * Artifact screening: the single strongest genome-wide hit by raw p-value checked against known imprinted-locus behavior before being treated as a candidate

 ## Results

-### Sample-level quality control
+### SNP check
-SNP-fingerprint correlation confirmed one declared technical replicate as genuine, and flagged real identity issues on further checking: GSM5695343 and GSM5695320/GSM5695319 showed SNP-correlation evidence inconsistent with their declared labels.
-Corrections are recorded in `data/GSE189148_sample_metadata_snp_annotated.csv`; the underlying GEO sample labels were left unmodified, and the correction is documented in the notebooks.
+SNP-fingerprint correlation confirmed one declared technical replicate, and flagged a few possible identity issues: GSM5695343 and GSM5695320/GSM5695319 showed SNP-correlation evidence inconsistent with their declared labels.
+Corrections are recorded in `data/GSE189148_sample_metadata_snp_annotated.csv,` but the underlying GEO sample labels were left unmodified.
+Everything is in the notebooks.

 ### Systematic concordance scan
 A genome-wide scan (not a single-candidate test) found 4,392 direction-matched, cross-cohort concordant methylation regions.
 Within that full ranking:

 * ISG15 (cg08469540, cg25610492) ranks 215th of 4,392 on methylation evidence alone, with p=0.0175 (GSE114134) and p=0.00589 (GSE189148).
-The region did not survive family-wise error correction (FWER=1 in both cohorts), which is admittedly consistent with known EWAS power constraints at this sample size (Tsai & Bell, 2015: detecting even a 10% methylation difference at genome-wide significance requires roughly 112 subjects per group).
+The region did not survive family-wise error correction (FWER=1 in both cohorts).
+However, this is consistent with EWAS power constraints at this sample size (Tsai & Bell, 2015 found that detecting even a 10% methylation difference at genome-wide significance requires roughly 112 subjects per group).
 Genome-wide significance was not a realistic bar for cohorts this size, which is why cross-cohort and cross-omics concordance act as the primary evidence for why ISG15 is a promising candidate for biomarker verification.
-* RGS14 ranks 18th of 4,392 on methylation alone, and is the strongest methylation-only candidate in the scan, though not previously reported in a food-allergy context.
+* RGS14 ranks 18th of 4,392 on methylation alone, and is the strongest methylation-only candidate in the scan, though not previously reported in a food-allergy context, so ISG15 is the central focus.
 * Once cross-omics evidence (RNA-seq) is folded in, 1,584 candidates have both direction-matched methylation and RNA-seq support.
 On that combined ranking, RGS14 is 1st of 1,584 and ISG15 is 49th of 1,584 (top ~3%).
-ISG15's advantage is that its RNA-seq effect independently matches a previously published estimate (log₂FC ≈ −0.926 vs. a published −0.931), which is external replication that RGS14 does not yet have, since it has no prior food-allergy literature to compare against.

 ### Specificity control
 The same pipeline run on 14 unrelated interferon-response genes (MX1, IFI44L, PARP9, IFI27, IFITM1, IFIT1, IFIT3, STAT1, IRF7, ISG20, OAS2, OAS3, PSMB8, EPSTI1 — 380 probes total) found no comparable cross-cohort signal in 13 of the 14 genes.
 IFIT1 was the one exception, with one probe reaching nominal significance in both cohorts.
+However, IFIT1 did not show RNA-seq backing.

 ### Artifact screening
-The infant cohort's single strongest genome-wide hit by raw p-value (chr5, the nc886/VTRNA2-1 locus) was checked and excluded: it is a known imprinted, bimodally-methylated locus (methylation values cluster near ~0.2 and ~0.55, consistent with parent-of-origin imprinting rather than an allergy effect), confirmed unrelated to allergy status by Fisher's exact test (p=0.585).
+The infant cohort's single strongest genome-wide hit by raw p-value (chr5, the nc886/VTRNA2-1 locus) was checked and excluded because it was confirmed unrelated to allergy status by Fisher's exact test (p=0.585).

 ## Conclusions